-Because the mass media has devoted so much programming and reporting on police activities involving criminal investigations, apprehensions, and prosecutions, the notion that "real police work" consists entirely of identifying and apprehending criminals has become widely accepted.
+Because the mass media has devoted so much programming and reporting on police activities involving criminal investigations, apprehensions and prosecutions, the notion that "real police work" consists entirely of identifying and apprehending criminals has become widely accepted.
 Police officers reflect their acceptance of it when they speak wishfully of the need to get back to doing the "basic" or "primary" police job.
 Citizens reveal such an attitude when they express concern that police officers spend too much time performing "nonpolice" functions.
+1 l A: The internal organization or regulation of a political unit through exercise of governmental powers especially with respect to general comfort, health, morals, safety, or prosperity.